 - Amount of flux used – Excessive flux or high solids content gives you that much more to remove.
 The variability of manual soldering make this a particular issue.
 Often best practice training will produce cleaner PCBs at the end of the line, even with no other change to the cleaning process.

 - Flux choice – No-clean fluxes, especially the latest halide-free varieties, are much more difficult to clean compared to R and RA fluxes.
-If you plan to clean your PCBs, you are better off with R or RA fluxes that can be easily removed.
-Aqueous fluxes are a great choice if you have the in-line or batch cleaning equipment, but very challenging for manual cleaning.
-Many solvent cleaners will not be effective on aqueous fluxes, and those types of fluxes are highly active, so absolutely have to be removed.
+If you plan to clean your PCBs, you are better off with R or RA flux that can be easily removed.
+Aqueous fluxes are a great choice if you have in-line or batch cleaning equipment, but very challenging for manual cleaning.
+Many solvent cleaners will not be effective on aqueous fluxes, and those types of fluxes are highly active, so they absolutely have to be removed.

 - Cleaner residence time – If you have a good solvency match, it is a matter of identifying the right amount of exposure time that is needed to fully clean the PCB.
 In an inline cleaning system, this would be achieved by adjusting the belt speed.